This article was first posted on 10 June, 2018. Edward O. Wilson died last week, at the age of 92.

 As his viewpoints became better understood, Smithsonian.com reported in 2005, “theories he hailed as cornerstones of sociobiology have become powerful tools in the thriving young field of evolutionary psychology, the attempt to explain human emotions and thought patterns as genetically inherited adaptations.

-Still going strong, Wilson remains on the faculty at Harvard, and heads up his own research organisation, the E.O.
+Wilson remained on the faculty at Harvard well into his 80s, as well as heading up his own research organisation, the E.O.
 Wilson Biodiversity Foundation.

 Jeff Glorfeld is a former senior editor of The Age newspaper in Australia, and is now a freelance journalist based in California, US.